-Allowance for chores?
+Allowance tied to chores?

-A survey conducted by the American Institute of Certified Public Accountants in 2012 found that 89 percent of parents tied allowance to work around the house – the idea being that paying for chores is good training for the real world, where your compensation depends on completing assigned tasks in a timely manner.
+A survey conducted by the American Institute of Certified Public Accountants found that 89 percent of parents tied allowance to work around the house – the idea being that paying for chores is good training for the real world, where your compensation depends on completing assigned tasks in a timely manner.

 Related: How to put your kids to work